 Lay the cooler upside down, with its fan against the back of the card and plug in the fan header.
 Pivot the cooler into place on the card.
 Turn around the card along with the cooler so you can mount the cooler to the card.

-Put the backplate into place and screw the shoulder screws through the backplate and PCB into the cooler.
-You will have to squeeze the backplate and the cooler together to do so.
+Put the retention bracket into place and screw the shoulder screws through the bracket and PCB into the cooler.
+You will have to squeeze the bracket and the cooler together to do so.
 It requires some force, be careful not to put force on the PCB or the fan as they are fragile.

-When all screws are in place, gently tighten them but don't overtighten them too much.
-There are 'shoulders' on the screws which prevent you from screwing them in too far, but it's still better to be safe than sorry.
+When all screws are in place, gently tighten them until you can't screw them in any further.
+There are 'shoulders' on the screws which prevent you from screwing them in too far.

 8.Backplate

-Don't forget to put the PCIe bracket between the pcb and backplate before you mount it.
+Don't forget to put the PCIe bracket between the pcb and backplate before you screw in the 2 screws on the front of the card.

 10.Cooler installed!